RBReif/bgp-hijack-detection/README.md

 * registry: the registry responsible for the AS
 * country: the country where the AS is positioned
 * ispName: the name of the corresponding Internet Service Provider.
 Note, that often the Country Code is included also in the end of the ISP name

+In addition to the final anlysis file of participating origins, a periodic similar file is regularly created after X minutes.
+X can be set with the ``-interval=X`` flag.
+These files contain the same .csv format and use the same filename (prepended with a numeric counter).
+Only newly added conflicts that occurred during the last X minutes are considered for these files.

 A short summary of the origin ASes for the most often appearing ASes is also printed after each run of Hijack Detector to standard output.
 For simplicity reasons "lessSpecificOrigin" is written as "victim", and "moreSpecificOrigin" is written as "attacker" in the printed overview.